 By the time you’re ready to hire a professional editor, you should have gone as far as you can towards a book that is ready to publish.
 A professional editor will then be able to focus on the points you cannot see because of your familiarity with the text.

-This level of editing looks at the whole book, its strengths and weaknesses, and how it could be upgraded.
+This level of editing looks at the entire book, its strengths and weaknesses, and how it could be upgraded.
 It seeks to help the author get closer to their overall vision for the book.
+My most popular service, the manuscript assessment, is a kind of structural editing.

-I will be looking at the story, plot, and characters (for fiction) or the central argument or thesis (in non-fiction) and considering questions such as whether the book will appeal to its intended market, if the narrative is coherent and compelling, whether the characters are engaging, and if not what can be done to build these things up.
+I will look at the story, plot, and characters (for fiction) or the central argument or thesis (in non-fiction) and consider questions such as whether the book will appeal to its intended market, if the narrative is coherent and compelling, whether the characters are engaging, and if not, what can be done to build these things up.

 At this stage, I will also consider the pace, voice, and style of the book, and make suggestions to address things like a slow middle section, or overly complicated explanations, or insufficient world-building.

-After a structural edit, some rewrites will usually be needed, so the next stage of editing will not take place immediately.
+After a structural edit or manuscript assessment, some re-writes will usually be needed, so the next stage of editing will not take place immediately.

 Line editing and copy editing

 If the text is in good shape or the author is confident in their style, a light edit might be all that’s required.
-On the other hand, if the writing can be a bit rough or sentences can often get tangled, a heavier edit might be needed.
+If the writing is a bit rough or sentences often get tangled, a heavier edit might be needed.

 Line editing is about making the text flow smoothly and fixing all the little bumps that can take a reader out of the book.
 Here, I’m making unclear sentences plain and removing repetition, as well as highlighting meaningless metaphors and tired clichés and suggesting improved versions.